goeiebook/creativelab/narrative.md

 One morning I returned to the culvert to experiment with the bounce-back phenomenon.
 On the first throw the angle is too shallow.
 It fails to reach the ceiling, and continues forward instead.
 It bounces happily along, and then plops into the rushing stream.
 Gone.
 Anyone watching would have thought I threw it in deliberatly.
 That was clumsy.
 I film the space where the ball was last seen.

-[insert film]
+![tunnel where the white ball was lost][tunnel]
 ---

-One morning the temperature climbs above zero.
-Now spring is gaining momentum.
+One morning the temperature finally climbed above zero.
+The promise of spring was gaining strenth.
 The trees shed their coats of ice.
-Sheets and fragments crack and crash to the ground.
-It is dangerous.
-I walk into the middle of grove of trees and stand there, listening to the noise of it all.
-It's as if a part of the world is crumbling around me.
-A small piece falls from high up and strikes my finger.
-It breaks skin and I bleed.
+Cracking sounds filled the forest, accompanied by crashes as fragments smashed to the ground.
+It was dangerous.
+I walked into the middle of grove of trees and stood there, listening to the noise of it all.
+It's not often one can watch while a part of the world crumbles.
+A small piece fell from high up and struck my finger.
+It broke the skin and drew blood.
+I photographed my bloody finger, and then deleted the photo.

 ---

-I miss the white ball.
-When I pass the place it fell in, I always peer into the water and look along the banks.
-There is not much hope for recovery.
-But a few blocks further, along a sidewalk through a park, I find another ball.
+I missed the white ball.
+Each time I passed the place it was last seen, I would peer into the water and look along the banks.
+But there was no hope of recovery.
+Then one morning, a few blocks further along a sidewalk through a park, I find another ball.
 Day-glo orange, a miniature tennis ball.
 It is wet and disgusting, but I pick it up anyway.
 It does not bounce well.
 Despite the bright color, it is sad.
 The third ball of this story.
-I cannot leave it.

-I wash it in the sink of a mall bathroom, dry it with a Dyson Airblade --- a marvelous piece of overengineering.
+I took it with me into a mall and washed it in a sink with liquid hand soap.
+I patted it with paper towel, then dried inside a Dyson Airblade.

 ![orangeball][orangeball]

 ---

-Cold weather

 notes for future development:
 - Recollection of being mugged in Windhoek.